GandhiCloudLab/watson-ai-ops-320-topology-api-blog/03-create-delete-node-and-links/readme.md

 This document explains about how to create, link and delete topology nodes using Topology Manager API.

+The shell scripts used in this documentation is available here [files](./files).

 Lets us create 2 nodes and create the links between them as like this.

 <img src="images/image1.png">